PRIVACY POLICY.

 Keeping Your Data Secure

 Ensuring your personal data is kept secure is of the highest importance to us.
-We hold your personal data on our secure systems, mainly based within the UK and the European Economic Area (EEA).
+We hold your personal data on our secure systems, primarily based within the UK and the European Economic Area (EEA).

-Your personal data may be transferred to a country outside the European Economic Area (EEA).
-This may be required for the purposes of our staff based outside the EEA or where a supplier of a service is based outside the EEA.
-We will take all reasonable steps necessary to ensure your personal data is treated securely.
+Your personal data may be transferred to a country outside the EEA.
+This may be required for the purposes of our staff based outside the EEA or where a supplier of a service is based outside the EEA, including where we use database, development or AI platforms to support our tools and applications.
+We will take all reasonable steps necessary to ensure your personal data is treated securely and in line with this Privacy Policy.

 We are committed to protecting the security of the personal data we hold.
 We deploy appropriate technical and organisational measures to ensure your personal data is kept securely and to prevent any unauthorised access.
-We have robust procedures and features in place to prevent such unauthorised access.

-We are committed to the privacy, safety and security of our customers.
-If you discover a potential security vulnerability, we would ask you to please report it just to us in a responsible manner.
-Please email us and we will respond to you as soon as possible.
-This provides us with an opportunity to work with you and quickly address and resolve any issue.
-Publicly disclosing a potential vulnerability could put the wider community at risk, and therefore we encourage you to come to us first.
-We’ll keep you informed as we move forward with our investigations.
+If you discover a potential security vulnerability, we would ask you to please report it to us responsibly by emailing us directly.
+This provides us with an opportunity to work with you to quickly address and resolve any issue.
+Publicly disclosing a potential vulnerability could put the wider community at risk, so we encourage you to come to us first.

 Cookie Notice